Virginia Squires: In Virginia

-In 1971, the Squires made their biggest draft pick ever by drafting Julius Erving from the University of Massachusetts Amherst.
-During the 1971–72 season, Erving became an instant sensation with his scoring prowess and dazzling on-court acrobatics; the Squires defeated The Floridians in the first round of the playoffs but lost to the New York Nets in the second round.
+In 1971, the Squires made what would be their biggest draft pick ever by drafting Julius Erving from the University of Massachusetts Amherst.
+During the 1971–72 season, Erving became an instant sensation with his scoring prowess and dazzling on-court acrobatics; the Squires defeated The Floridians in the first round of the playoffs, but lost to the New York Nets in the second round.

 The 1972–73 season marked the beginning of the end for the Squires.
 Although blessed with a combination of Julius Erving ("Dr. J") and a young George Gervin, the duo only played together late in the season.
-The Squires lost to their division rival Kentucky in the first round of the playoffs.
+The Squires lost to their division rivals out in Kentucky during the first round of the playoffs.
 During the summer of 1973, Dr. J was traded along with Willie Sojourner to the Nets for George Carter and cash.

 During the 1974 ABA All-Star Weekend, rumors abounded that Gervin was about to be sold to the San Antonio Spurs.
 These rumors became fact on January 30, when the Squires sold Gervin to the Spurs for $225,000.
 ABA commissioner Mike Storen tried to block the sale on the grounds that selling the team's last true star was not in the best interest of the league.
 However, the sale was eventually upheld.

-While the trades may have provided enough short-term financing to keep the Squires in business, the loss of so much talent angered the fans.
+While the trades may have provided enough short-term financing to help keep the Squires in business, the loss of so much talent that had been acquired by the franchise (primarily with fantastic draft choices) angered the fans.
 The Squires' attendance fell through the floor and never recovered.
-The Squires' final two seasons in the ABA were forgettable as losses mounted and popular coach Al Bianchi was fired.
+The Squires' final two seasons in the ABA were an unmitigated disaster, with losses mounting up and long-time popular coach Al Bianchi eventually being fired.
 The 1974–75 and 1975–76 teams only won a total of 30 games, the worst winning percentages in ABA history.
 The team was coming unraveled off the court as well.
 In 1974, Barry Parkhill sued the team after his paychecks bounced.
-The Squires nearly shut down for good in February 1976, but only managed to stay afloat by a sale of advertising banners and a $250,000 loan from a local bank.
+The Squires had nearly shut down for good in February 1976 and nearly forced the ABA to complete their season with only six teams instead, but they had only managed to stay afloat thanks to a sale of advertising banners combined with a $250,000 loan from a local bank.